 Responsible Use Policy for Technology | Absence/Late/Early Dismissal Form

 Parking Permit Form | Inclement Weather Early Dismissal Form

 Any changes in a student’s attendance should be communicated via the attendance Google form found HERE.
-Whether a student is in school or learning virtually, Archbishop Carroll upholds the same attendance policies.
 The early/late arrival PDF can be found HERE.

 This includes; but is not limited to, absences, early dismissals, funerals, medical appointments, sudden illness during the school day or other emergencies, etc.

 Students have the option of packing or purchasing lunch each day in the Archbishop John Carroll Cafeteria.
 Menu options change daily.

 We are proud and excited to be able to offer an improved online pre-payment service for our food service program: PaySchools Central!